jatingarg850/bookshop/WEIGHT_DIMENSION_SHIPPING_GUIDE.md

 ## Overview

 The system now supports flexible shipping cost calculation based on:
-1. **Weight-based rates** - Calculate shipping based on total order weight
+1. **Weight-based rates** - Calculate shipping based on total order weight in grams
-2. **Dimension-based rates** - Calculate shipping based on total order volume
+2. **Dimension-based rates** - Calculate shipping based on total order volume in cm³
 3. **Default flat rate** - Fallback to a fixed shipping cost

 ## How It Works